This is one of the articles in the KROST Quarterly Hospitality Issue, titled “Tax Credit for Hiring New Employees” by Kimberly Hoang, CPA.

 About the Author

-Kimberly Hoang, CPA, Manager
+Kimberly Hoang, CPA, Senior Manager

-Kimberly is a Tax Manager in the tax department at KROST.
+Kimberly is a Senior Manager in the tax department at KROST.
 She has been in the public accounting profession for over 4 years.
 Her areas of focus include tax planning and compliance for small to medium size businesses – sole proprietorship, partnerships, corporations as well as high net-worth individuals.
 She is knowledgeable in all areas of taxation including personal, corporate, partnership, trust, estate, and gift taxation. » Full Bio